vimal-isi-edu/PADISI_USC_Dataset/README_FACE.md

 <img src="https://github.com/vimal-isi-edu/PADISI_USC_Dataset/blob/main/images/PADISI_Face_statistics_demographics.png" width="700"/>

 ### <ins>Text descriptions per sample<ins>
-All text descriptions used in the experiments presented in [Explaining  Face  Presentation  Attack  Detection  Using  Natural  Language](https://arxiv.org/abs/2111.04862) can be found under
+All text descriptions used in the experiments presented in ["Explaining  Face  Presentation  Attack  Detection  Using  Natural  Language"](https://arxiv.org/abs/2111.04862) can be found under
 [data/face_partitions/padisi_USC_FACE_descriptions.csv](./data/face_partitions/padisi_USC_FACE_descriptions.csv).
 The provided `.csv` file contains the following columns:
 * `transaction_id`, `trial_id`, `trial_name`: Same as in the ground truth, [above](#insground-truth-fileins).
 Can be used to uniquely associate each row of the descriptions `.csv` file to a row in the ground truth `.csv` file.
 * `des0`, `des1`, `des2`, `des3`, `des4`: 5 freeform text descriptions for each sample.